-Here's a complete list of bills that Rep. Lofton introduced during his first term in the state legislature.
+Here's a complete list of bills that Rep. Lofton introduced during his second term in the state legislature.

 **Bills sponsored by Rep. Lofton noted in italics**